cellux/zz/README.md

 # compile
 make
 make test
+make install
 ```

-If compilation succeeds, you shall find a `zz` executable under `$ZZPATH/bin`.
+If installation succeeds, you shall find a `zz` executable under `$ZZPATH/bin`.
 It's advisable to place this directory onto PATH as all ZZ executables intended for global consumption are installed there.

 TODO: Describe how to create programs/packages on top of ZZ.